-Interview with Kai Berman, for Top Photography Films.
+Interview with Kai Berman, for The Art of Creative Photography.

 Andres Gonzalez, what was your most memorable moment shooting pictures?

 One experience stands out, although it’s more about the image not taken.
 I was in Namibia making a photograph of the desert.
 This was back in 2000, before I was taking photography all that seriously.
 I was there leading a Namibian outward bound type program, in a small town called Aus for a couple of years after university.
 That morning I had borrowed my headmaster’s pick-up truck and driven out-of-town and into open desert towards the plateau between Aus and Luderitz to make a picture of the sunrise.
 The plateau slopes down into sand dunes until it flattens out and reaches the ocean, with nothing but open space in between, super beautiful.
 I had heard of the feral horses of the Namib desert but had never seen them.
 Suddenly there they were, about two hundred yards from me, a small group of maybe 10 or so.
 I crouched and watched as they kept coming closer and closer until they were about 20 yards away.
 There was a moment where we were all spooked, and then we came to an understanding.
 Eventually they drifted off.
 I didn’t make one picture of them.

 Why did you become a photographer?

 I initially wanted to be a writer from when I was really young in grade school, all through high school and college.
 But before I left for Namibia, my father gave me a Minolta X-700 and a handful of black and white film, and over those two years I fell in love with the camera.
 Making pictures felt like a clearer, more honest way of responding to my experiences there.
 After that period of my life I never really went back to writing except to write letters.